-How does Parlem's roaming work?
+How does Parlem roaming work?

-It's important to understand that Parlem, as an operator that operates on another network, inherits the roaming conditions of that infrastructure, but with its own commercial rates.
-The key for travelers is simple: within Europe, Parlem's roaming is your friend and you don't have to do much; the moment you leave the European area (United Kingdom, Switzerland, Turkey, USA, Asia, Morocco...), roaming is no longer free and that's where a bill can give you a nasty surprise.
-That's why the number one piece of advice is always the same: before traveling, check your Parlem customer area to see what conditions your specific plan has in your destination, because not all plans include the same things.
+It is important to understand that Parlem, as a mobile virtual network operator that relies on another operator's infrastructure, inherits the roaming conditions of that network but applies its own commercial rates.
+The key for travelers is simple: within Europe, Parlem roaming is your friend and you don't have to do much; the moment you leave the European space (UK, Switzerland, Turkey, USA, Asia, Morocco, Latin America...), roaming is no longer included and that's where a bill can give you a nasty surprise.

 Parlem Roaming in the European Union